Courses

 - ENGW3315, Interdisciplinary Advanced Writing in the Disciplines: Establish the exigency.

-- PHIL1145 Intro to Logic: Philosophy is actually really interesting.
+- PHIL1145 Intro to Logic: OJ Simpson and Probability.

 - CS3000, Algorithms and Data (and CS3001 Lab): Being greedy isn't always a bad thing.